sfamousavi/PyUserJourneySankey/README.md

 # PyUserJourneySankey

-PyUserJourneySankey is a sample of how you can draw a beautiful Sankey diagram to amnalyze sequential events.
+PyUserJourneySankey is a sample of how you can draw a beautiful Sankey diagram to analyze sequential events.

 ![](https://repository-images.githubusercontent.com/518497133/ea1828f2-d0cc-463f-8781-37f88a744410)